arianrhodsandlot/html-play/readme.md

       + `beforeNavigate`

-        A custom hook function that will be called before the page is loaded.
+        A custom hook function that will be called before the page is loaded. `page` and `browser` can be accessed here as the properties of its first parameter to interact with the page.

       + `afterNavigate`

-        A custom hook function that will be called after the page is loaded.
+        A custom hook function that will be called after the page is loaded. `page` and `browser` can be accessed here as the properties of its first parameter to interact with the page.

   ##### Returns:
-  A `Promise` of `Response` instance (see below).
+  A `Promise` of [`Response`](#Response) instance (see below).

 + ### Classes
   #### `Response`